Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Introduction

 Not only computer vision models but also audio processing models are subject to adversarial attacks.
-Carlini and Wagner \cite{carlini2018audio} successfully conduct adversarial attack against the DeepSpeech \cite{hannun2014deep}, a SOTA automatic speech recognition (ASR) neural network model.
-Given any piece of audio, whether speech, silence, or music, the authors can perform adversarial attack to craft another piece of audio, which is over 99\% similar to the original one, but can be predicted by the ASR model as any transcription predefined by the authors with 100\% success rate. \cite{yuan2018commandersong,schonherr2018adversarial,yakura2018robust,taori2019targeted,qin2019imperceptible,cisse2017houdini,iter2017generating,alzantot2018did} also conduct adversarial attack towards ASR from different aspects.
-Existing works also demonstrated that other speech processing tasks, including anti-spoofing models for ASV \cite{liu2019adversarial,wu2020defense_2,zhang2020black,wu2020defense}, music classification \cite{kereliuk2015deep}, sound event classification \cite{subramanian2019robustness} and source separation \cite{takahashi2020adversarial}, were vulnerable to adversarial attacks.
+Carlini and Wagner \cite{carlini2018audio} successfully conduct adversarial attacks against the DeepSpeech \cite{hannun2014deep}, a SOTA automatic speech recognition (ASR) neural network model.
+Given any piece of audio, whether speech, silence, or music, the authors can perform adversarial attacks to craft another piece of audio, which is over 99\% similar to the original one, but can be predicted by the ASR model as any transcription predefined by the authors with 100\% success rate. \cite{yuan2018commandersong,schonherr2018adversarial,yakura2018robust,taori2019targeted,qin2019imperceptible,cisse2017houdini,iter2017generating,alzantot2018did} also do adversarial attacks towards ASR from different aspects.
+Existing works also show the application of adversarial attacks for other speech processing tasks, including anti-spoofing for ASV \cite{liu2019adversarial,wu2020defense_2,zhang2020black,wu2020defense,kassis2021practical}, music classification \cite{kereliuk2015deep}, voice conversion \cite{huang2021defending}, sound event classification \cite{subramanian2019robustness} and source separation \cite{takahashi2020adversarial}.